 One of the things that troubled me though, as a new Christian, was the infighting between all the different denominations.
 Why couldn’t the Anglicans, Baptists, Pentecostals, Mennonites, Presbyterians, etc learn to get along and stop competing?
 Sometimes Christians reminded me of my old life as a non-Christian when I would rather fight than pray.

-One of the wonderful gifts of living on the North Shore is that denominational bickering is at an all-time low.
+One of the wonderful gifts of serving on the North Shore from 1987 to 2018 is that denominational bickering is at an all-time low.
 Clergy and pastors speak well of each other’s congregations and even freely send parishioners to attend other churches.
-There is a generosity among North Shore pastors that allows us to bless each other instead of cursing each other.
+There is a generosity among North Shore pastors that allows them to bless each other instead of cursing each other.

 This hasn’t happened by accident.
-It is the fruit of thirty-six years of weekly prayer by the North Shore clergy, first at Hillside Baptist . and now at Valley Church.
+It is the fruit of forty years of weekly prayer by the North Shore clergy, first at Hillside Baptist, then at Valley Church, and now at Sutherland Church.
 By praying together on the second Wednesday of each month, God has been teaching the North Shore pastors how much we need each other.
-We busy North Shore Clergy have been learning that we are too busy not to pray.
-By focusing on Jesus Christ, we have been rediscovering that we are on the same team.
+North Shore Clergy have been learning that they are too busy not to pray.
+By focusing on Jesus Christ, they have been rediscovering that we are on the same team.
 Denominations are second.
 Jesus is first.